andybyers21/Updated-Portfolio/content/portfolio/notes_site.md

 This site is my personal research environment and an experiment in learning in public.
-It evolved from a vault I created to store for my ongoing note and a frustrstion with the tools (and cost of) avaliable at the time.
+It evolved from a vault I created to store for my ongoing note and a frustration with the tools (and cost of) available at the time.

 ![notes](/img/notes/notes_home.png)